-OTE has created this Facebook group just for your class and we hope you will use it as a space to connect with other incoming first-year students.
+OTE has created the Official Class of 2025 Facebook group just for your class and we hope you will use it as a space to connect with other incoming first-year students.
 If you have questions, let us know at firstname.lastname@example.org.
-Only confirmed freshmen in the Class of 2022 will be allowed to join.
+Only confirmed freshmen in the Class of 2025 will be allowed to join.

 Email us at email@example.com or call us at 612-624-1979.

-The Class of 2022 eNewsletter is sent through email to first-year students throughout the academic year (usually monthly but more often at the beginning of the year).
+The Class of 2025 eNewsletter is sent through email to first-year students throughout the academic year.
 The newsletter content includes items pertinent to the success and wellbeing of first-year students.
 Content addresses developmental needs and time-sensitive materials relevant to a seamless transition to the U.

 Each semester there will be a series of events and workshops you can attend.
 Out-of-state students will receive emails inviting them to these events throughout the year.

 The At Home in MN Living Learning Community (LLC) is a community within Territorial Hall that gives eligible first-year, out-of-state students the option to live together in a dedicated area of the hall.

 This House is located in Territorial Hall, which is conveniently located in the Superblock.
 Only incoming first-year students who live within the United States, but outside of Minnesota, are eligible to apply for the At Home in MN Living Learning Community.
 Join At Home in MN to enhance your transition to the U!
 To apply, you must submit a Housing application.

 If you have any questions, please contact Orientation & Transition Experiences at firstname.lastname@example.org or 612-624-1979